VU-Civic/firmware/README.md

 from incoming audio samples at 96kHz.
 In other words, it is the reception of predefined numbers of audio samples that trigger subsequent tasks and not real-time clocks or hardware-based timers.
-Specifically, a hardware "SAI" peripheral is coupled with DMA to collect incoming 4-channel audio samples in the background and automatically trigger a different "MDMA" hardware peripheral to change the state of an external GPIO line upon reception of 32,000 audio samples.
-The GPIO line states are stored in a 12-value value buffer, with all values being 0 except for the 1st value which is a 1.
-This GPIO line is connected to a "hardware timestamp trigger" line on an external GNSS chip which can determine the precise nanosecond-scale time when this GPIO line goes from low (0) to high (1).
+Specifically, a hardware "SAI" peripheral is coupled with DMA to collect incoming 4-channel audio samples in the background and automatically trigger an "MDMA" hardware peripheral to change the state of an external GPIO line upon reception of 32,000 audio samples.
+The GPIO line states are stored in a 12-value circular buffer, with all values being 0 except for the 1st value which is a 1.
+This GPIO line is connected to a "hardware timestamp trigger" line on an external GNSS chip which can determine the precise nanosecond-scale time when this GPIO line toggles from low (0) to high (1).
 Since this line is automatically toggled high by hardware upon every 12th reception of 32,000 samples, this provides an almost 0-latency way of timestamping reception of the first sample of 1 continuous second of audio.